The Council of Europe (CoE) has expressed alarm over the rise of right-wing extremism and neo-fascism in Croatia in a new report published on Tuesday.

 Battle of Hürtgen Forest

-US forces fought a decisive battle against the German Wehrmacht in Hürtigen Forest near Aachen, marking an important Allied victory on German soil.
-Lasting from October 1944 to February 1945, it would also be remembered as the longest battle fought in Germany.
+US forces fought several fierce battles against the German Wehrmacht in Hürtigen Forest near Aachen.
+Lasting several months from fall 1944 until early 1945, the battles would also be remembered as some of the longest and most significant fought on German soil.
 Hürtigen Forest is now part of the "Liberation Route Europe," a remembrance trail along the advance of the Western Allied forces.

 Bridge at Remagen